-Eileen Wynne is Vice President, Corporate Controller, and Chief Accounting Officer (CAO) of Analog Devices.
+Eileen Wynne is Vice President and Chief Accounting Officer (CAO) of Analog Devices.
 In this role, Ms. Wynne reports to the chief financial officer and has responsibility for the Company’s global accounting operations, including regulatory reporting, accounting and transaction processing, internal control, financial management planning and reporting, and internal audit.

 Ms. Wynne joined ADI in 1999 as external reporting manager.
 In 2004 she was promoted to assistant corporate controller and she has served as corporate controller since 2011.
 Prior to joining ADI, Ms. Wynne held various positions in private and public accounting, including audit manager for the global audit, tax, and advisory firm Grant Thornton.